 Tomato root problems:

 Tomato root diseases are very dangerous and difficult to identify at the preliminary stages.
-It can cause serious economic loses for the commercial tomato growers.
+It can cause serious economic losses for commercial tomato growers.

 Tomato Root Problems | |||||||